Peardian/TextureRemix/README.md

 * Drag images into any part of the window to load them.
 * Dynamic number of inputs, ability to cancel/clear an input image
 * Dynamic number of outputs (maybe?)
+* Show equivalent terminal command for current arrangement in graphical interface
+* Field to enter terminal command in graphical interface to quickly set wires
 * Thumbnails for input images
 * Preview thumbnail for output images?
 * Animated background behind thumbnails to emphasize transparency